youssefaltai/gso/README.md

 ## How to install

-Make sure you have `pip` installed, then open a terminal window, and type:
+Make sure you have `pip` installed, then open a terminal window, and type in:
 ```
 pip install gso
 ```